In search of just deserts

 There is much to see along the route with some amazing towns such as Ouarzazate, with its great ‘kasbah’ (Qassabah).
 This is actually the fortressed citadelle, old quarter or medina of any town or city.
 The challenge is attempting to find time to really dig deep and have a good explore, excursions often do not allow for this.

-When Zagora is finally reached, a town on the edge of the expanse of the desert, there is an opportunity to answer the call of nature and purchase a Berber headscarf for protection from the sun.
+When Zagora is finally reached, a town on the edge of the expanse of the desert, there is an opportunity to answer the call of nature and buy a Berber headscarf for protection from the sun.
 The trader insists this is essential despite the fact the sun is about to drop out of the sky, maybe he means for tomorrow?

 Camels and kids

-Getting introduced to the camels, our new best friends and transportation into the wilderness of the desolate Moroccan desert; they seemed friendly enough and climbing aboard was fairly trouble free.
+Getting introduced to the camels, our new best friends and transportation into the wilderness of the desolate Moroccan desert; they seemed friendly enough and climbing aboard was fairly trouble-free.
 The ride out to the overnight bivouac took a little over an hour, passing through small villages with ramshackle buildings and cheeky ragamuffin children.
-These kids optimistically followed in the wake of our little camel train, asking each rider in turn for some money, sweets or other treats, it is the most uncomfortable part of the jouney.
+These kids optimistically followed in the wake of our little camel train, asking each rider in turn for some money, sweets or other treats, it is the most uncomfortable part of the journey.

 Arriving at our campsite which is merely a series of tents in the middle of the desert, well what more did anybody expect?
-Just enough time to pick one to sleep in later and then onto the main tent to wait for our hosts to serve up dinner.
+Just enough time to pick one to sleep in later and then the main tent to wait for our hosts to serve up dinner.

 The Berbers are the indigenous people from this part of North Africa, speaking several dialects of Berber, as well as Arabic, Darija, and either French or Spanish dependent on any former European influence.
 Apparently Berber women speak Arabic and as well as their own language, whilst Arabic women only speak their native language.